-“My daughter has finally returned after a 12 year wandering.”
-You mean 12 years of total liberation, I think silently.
+“My daughter has finally returned after 12 years of wandering,” You mean 12 years of total liberation, I think silently.

 “It has been tough for all of us, but she has at last acknowledged her true self and has come back to us,” my father continues.
 I don’t have the strength to correct him that I’m just visiting.

 My mother, who sat beside me, affectionately squeezes my hand in hers.